priyanshu-simformsolutions/quill_html_editor/README.md

 - Supports embedding of images, videos, and insertion of tables.
 - Allows setting and retrieving text in both HTML and Delta formats.
 - Supports integration with **Google Fonts** for a wide range of font options.
+- Provides File after picking Image which user can store to their database.

 ## Demo